Last Updated on December 17, 2022

 Global macro hedge funds are actively managed funds that try to profit from market fluctuations caused by geopolitical events, economic policies, and natural disasters.
 They bet on various events through different assets and instruments including options, futures, currencies, index funds, bonds, and commodities in order to maximize returns if the predicted outcome occurs.

-A good example of a global macro hedge fund is the Quantum Funds, which is a private investment management firm founded by George Soros and Jim Rogers in 1973.
+A good example of a global macro hedge fund is the Quantum Funds, which is a private investment management firm founded by George Soros and Jim Rogers in 1973 (Jim Rogers trading strategy).
 Quantum Funds is driven by a global macro strategy.
 It makes massive speculations on the price movements of currency, stocks, bonds, commodities, derivatives, and other asset classes in line with its macroeconomic analysis.

 Famous macro trading hedge funds